lin-mengwei/lin-mengwei.github.io/notes/assets/Draft.md

 $$
 where $y_{ijk}$ denotes the outcomes as defined above for individual $i$ in cohort $j$ at the $k$-th year of study, $D_{ijk}$ indicates whether this individual is exposed to the rise in fees, $\alpha_k$ captures the fixed effects for different years of study, $\gamma_j$ captures the fixed effects for cohort $j$, and $X_i$ is a vector of characteristics of individual $i$.
 We assume that, in the absence of the rise in tuition fees, the pattern of evolution of students' behaviors as they proceed to higher years of study does not change across cohorts, while the absolute levels of performance may change from cohort to cohort.
 This assumption lays the foundation for identifying the causal effects of the policy change in tuition fees using the above specification.
 To illustrate, an individual in the 2008 cohort ($j=2008$), was affected by the sharp increase in tuition fees in the academic year 2010/11, which is the third year of her university study ($k=3$).
 Therefore, our regression will capture any possible changes in her performance from the second to the third year, which, when compared to that of another individual in the 2007 cohort from his second to third year, will lead us to the effect caused by the rise in tuition fees.

-In order to disentangle the effects of the extra costs, we use the rise

-**b.
-RD in Time**
+In order to disentangle the effects of the extra costs, we use the rise in 2011, where the prices for the first and second times of matriculation of a course did not change greatly (e.g., around 1 euro in economics), while the price for repeating a course for the third and subsequent times more than doubled (e.g.,  around 20 euro in economics).
+We will split the sample and use students that take a course for the second time, to see how such a drastic rise in the punishment of failing affects their behaviors.
+We then move to the change in 2012, when there a difference in prices for the third and fourth matriculations was introduced.
+This allows us to further examine another impact of the extra costs.

 ### 2.4 Pilot Results